 Irish singer-songwriter Mary Mc Laughlin brings her Irish Gaelic holiday choir to the Vallombrosa Center at 250 Oak Grove Ave. in Menlo Park for the concert "A Gaelic Christmas" at 2 p.m.
 Dec.
 11. The program features traditional Irish carols along with other seasonal songs translated into Irish, with the singers accompanied by Celtic harp, flute and whistle and other instruments.
-Tickets are $25 general and $20 for kids under 16.
+Tickets are $18 general and $12 for students and seniors.
 Go to coraingli.com or call 831-227-6049.

 "A Schola Cantorum Christmas" happens at 3 p.m.
 Dec.
 11, with Oxford Street Brass along for the ride.
 The concert includes "'Twas the Night Before Christmas" and takes place at First Congregational Church of Palo Alto, 1985 Louis Road.
 Adults pay $20 to get in, and kids pay $5.
 Go to scholacantorum.org or call 650-254-1700.